SamG101-Developer/SPP-Primer-2/Writerside/topics/12-2-Concurrency.md

 and then attempted to be used from the coroutine again.

 To prevent this, [pinning](11-5-Pinning.md) is used; every value that is borrowed from into a coroutine must be pinned, using the `pin` keyword.
-This tells the compiler that teh memory being borrowed from will not change location.
+This tells the compiler that the memory being borrowed from will not change location.
 This prevents any moves or partial moves, ensuring the borrow remains valid.
 A pinned value being used inside a coroutine can be unpinned at a suspension point.
 This will invalidate the coroutine, by marking it as "moved", and it will be unusable from that point onwards.